Academy of Art in Rome

 Painting Genres

 Italian academies were the foremost promoters of Renaissance Art and its underlying traditions.
 The latter established a clear hierarchy of genres, with history painting at the top, followed by portraiture, genre-works, landscape painting, and lastly still life.
-This ranking system caused widespread discontent among even famous artists and certain national art movements with a tradition of still life interiors, like the Genre Painters of the Dutch/Flemish school.
+This ranking system caused widespread discontent among artists and certain national art movements with a tradition of still life interiors, like the Genre Painters of the Dutch/Flemish school.

 The Academy Art Collection